Parsl/parsl/docs/userguide/workflows/logging.rst

 Submission Scripts
 ~~~~~~~~~~~~~~~~~~

-The ``submit_script`` directory contains the input and outputs from the :ref:`resource providers <label-execution>`
+The ``submit_script`` directory contains the input and outputs from the :ref:`execution providers <label-execution>`
 used by a Parsl application.
 The actual contents of the file vary between Parsl configurations,
 but most providers will produce a shell script
-used when requesting resources and the outputs of the shell scripts.
+used when requesting compute nodes and the outputs of the shell scripts.

 Executor Logs
 ~~~~~~~~~~~~~

-The remaining directories are used by the different Executors in the Parsl application.
+Different Executors in the Parsl application write log files to their own directories.
 The types of logs vary depending on the choice of Executor.
 This section describes the output structure of a common configuration:
 :ref:`HighThroughputExecutor <label-htex>` using a batch scheduler.